MaskingTechnology/jitar/examples/concepts/error-handling/README.md

 npm run build
 ```

-To start Jitar we need four terminal sessions to start the repository, gateway, and nodes separately.
+To start Jitar we need four terminal sessions to start the repository, gateway, and workers separately.
 The starting order is of importantance.

 **Repository** (terminal 1)